tinkink-net/tutorials/docs/en/linux/how-to-install-docker-on-centos-7.md

 ## Run and set autostart

-Docker will not run automatically after installation, you need to run it manually: ``sh install docker-ce docker-ce-cli.
+Docker will not run automatically after installation, you need to run it manually:

 ```sh
 systemctl to start docker
 ```

-You can use the ``docker ps`` command to check the running status of Docker.
+You can use the `docker ps` command to check the running status of Docker.
 If you see the list of running windows output, then the startup is successful.

 ```
 The container ID image command creates the status port name